 \subsection{Datasets Overview}

-The first dataset is a simulation of a 2D flow generated by a heated cylinder using the Boussinesq approximation~\cite{gerrisflowsolver,GuntherGrossTheisel2017}, referred to as the {\HC}~dataset.
-The simulation was done with a Gerris flow solver and was resampled onto a regular grid.
+The {\HC} dataset is a simulation of a 2D flow generated by a heated cylinder using the Boussinesq approximation~\cite{gerrisflowsolver,GuntherGrossTheisel2017}.
+The simulation was done with a Gerris flow solver.
 It shows a time-varying turbulent plume containing numerous small vortices that, in part, rotate around each other.
 We generate a set of merge trees from the magnitude of the velocity fields based on $31$ time steps ($600$-$630$ from the original $2000$ time steps).
 These time steps describe the evolution of small vortices.

-The second dataset is a 2D unsteady cylinder flow (synthetic), referred to as the {\UCF} dataset.
-This synthetic vector field represents a simple model of a von-K\'arman vortex street generation and was constructed by Jung, Tel, and Ziemniak as co-gradient to a stream function~\cite{JungTelZiemniak93}.
-The obstacle is positioned at $(0,0)$ and has a radius of $1$.
-In the LIC image on the side, the flow in the interior of the obstacle has not been set to zero.
-Note that only two vortices are present at the same time.
-We sampled four periods onto a regular grid.
+The {\UCF} dataset is a 2D unsteady cylinder flow.
+This synthetic vector field was created by Jung, Tel, and Ziemniak~\cite{JungTelZiemniak93} and serves as a basic model of a von-K\'arman vortex street generation.
 We use the first 499 time steps in the dataset, and use merge trees computed for the velocity magnitude field that primarily capture the behavior of local maxima, saddles, and a global minimum.
-The first two datasets are available via the Computer Graphics Laboratory~\cite{cgl}.
+Both {\HC} and {\UCF} datasets are available via the Computer Graphics Laboratory~\cite{cgl}.

-The third dataset is the classic 2D von K\'arman vortex street dataset coming from the simulation of a viscous 2D flow around a cylinder, referred to as the {\VS} dataset.
+The {\VS} dataset is the classic 2D von K\'arman vortex street dataset coming from the simulation of a viscous 2D flow around a cylinder.
 It contains vortices moving with almost constant speed to the right, except directly in the wake of the obstacle, where they accelerate.
-We model vorticity as scalar fields, and track the evolution of local maxima over time.
+We model vorticity magnitude as scalar fields, and track the evolution of local maxima over time.